 Great American Burger Emporium aka GABE’s Burgers

 Gabe’s Burgers was my favorite burger joint growing up.
-I loved Rudy’s, but it was Gabe’s that had my meat-loving heart.
+Although I loved Rudy’s, Gabe’s had my meat-loving heart.

 Gabe’s was an acronym for Great American Burger Emporium, but most folks (myself included) had no idea.
 The restaurant set-up was similar to Checkers/Rally’s, with outdoor seating via tables covered by umbrellas and drive-thrus on either side of the building.

-The burger, as best I can remember, was char-grilled, and the fries were fresh cut with some seasoned salt on them.
+As best I can remember, the burger was char-grilled, and the fries were fresh-cut with some seasoned salt on them.
 If I were a betting man, I’d say Lawry’s.

 GABE’S Burger Info